paulkienitz/Lugi/README.md

 * The unix folder has simple shell scripts to build with gcc, with clang, or with tcc.
 * The windows folder has a batch script for MSVC, a makefile for Open Watcom, and a Visual Stupido project.
 (It also has a batch script for TCC, but this is currently broken as it does not support the Windows APIs needed for console analysis.)
-* The msdos folder only supports Open Watcom (another compiler was there in the past but is long gone).
+* The msdos folder only supports Open Watcom with a makefile (another compiler was there in the past but is long gone).
-* The amiga folder only supports Manx Aztec C, not SAS/C.
+* The amiga folder only supports Manx Aztec C (sorry, no SAS/C) with a makefile.
 * Finally, the emscripten folder supports emcc with a shell script, which produces a `Lugi.wasm` module accompanied by a `Lugi.js` wrapper.
+There’s also a batch script for those who install emcc in Windows (which is not a practice I would recommend).

 Each folder also has an executable in the repo.
 In the case of the windows folder, this was produced with the MSVC script.